Mbalcorta/phase-2-challenge/part-4/quiz.md

     Files to be ignored are build artifacts and machine generated files such as dependency caches such as /node_modules or /packages, compiled code, build output directories such as /bin, files generated at run time such as .log or .tmp, hidden system files such as .DS_Store, and personal IDE config files.

     What is the main difference between Array.map and Array.forEach in JavaScript?
-    Array.map takes in an array and modifies each element in the array.
-Array.forEach loops through all the items of an array.
+    Array.map takes in an array and modifies each element in the array and returns the modified array.
+Array.forEach loops through all the items of an array does not return anything.